nbw/lexikon-project/README.md

 <h2>FEATURES</h2>
-I will highlight some of the features as this project is meant as part of my portfolio.
+I will highlight some of the features as this project is part of my portfolio.

 <h3>Front-end</h3>
 <ul>